-At the very heart of King Edward’s Witley is a strong belief in social responsibility.
-The School was founded on compassion and generosity for the less fortunate since 1553 – please read more about our history here.
-Our School supports parents and guardians by offering children an opportunity to thrive, and a chance to reach their full potential in an environment that creates global citizens, ready to enter the real world.
+King Edward’s Witley has always had, and continues to have, a strong belief in social responsibility.
+The School was founded in 1553 on compassion and generosity towards the less fortunate– please read more about our history here.
+To continue the supporting mission of the School we offer means-tested bursaries to children from challenging backgrounds, and thereby give them an opportunity to thrive and reach their full potential.

 Funding for our bursary support is from the School’s parent Foundation: Bridewell Royal Hospital.
 At any one time, we may have between 5 and 10 Foundation Bursary pupils in each year group.

 Bursaries range from 10% up to a maximum of 50% of boarding or day fees.
 All bursary awards (boarding and day) are made after assessing the financial circumstances of the family (income and assets), as well as the individual child’s “boarding need” or other reason for coming to the School as a day pupil.

 Bursary applications should be started at the same time the child registers to join the School.

 The ‘boarding need’ is a measure of illness, disability, or other trauma in the home – where it would be beneficial for the child to be away from home for a few weeks at a time, enabling them to concentrate on their academic studies during the day and to participate in other activities after School or at the weekends.

 For a situation where we offer a 50% bursary to a child with a high boarding need, we have strong links with a number of other charities who might be able to provide additional financial support.
 In such a situation several charities might each be able to grant an award, and these will accumulate to cover some, most or even all of the fees remaining.

 The School, or a third-party supporting charity, may require a home visit to take place.